nihalahmed/GameCenterManager/README.md

 Game Center Manager
 =========================

-Game Center Manager helps you manage Game Center in your iOS app.
+Game Center Manager helps you manage Game Center in your iOS or Mac app.
 It makes it easy to report and keep track of high scores achievements, and challenges for different players.
 Game Center Manager also takes care of the heavy lifting - checking internet availability, saving data when offline and uploading it when online, etc.

 <img width=750 src="https://github.com/iRareMedia/GameCenterManager/blob/master/Interface.png?raw=true"/>